Queen Christina (1933)

 The film is a fictionalised account of the life of the 17th century Swedish Queen Christina, daughter of Gustavus Adolphus, who in reality, eventually abdicated in order to lead an independent life and to change her Lutheranism for Catholicism.
 Garbo's Queen, by way of contrast, abdicates for love, and is an alluring mixture of masculine and feminine qualities.
 Learned, resolute, she is also sexually experienced, even aggressive, refuses to get married, and ignores those who try to impose gender roles on her.
 The movie is very much "pre-code", that brief period in the early 1930's when Hollywood movies offered a sexual sophistication which has since been rarely seen.

 The movie borrows a good deal from film versions of England's Elizabeth I, and provides Greta Garbo with the perfect vehicle to dominate the screen and she certainly gives a masterly performance.
-The plot centers on her counselors' demand that she marry Charles of France, which angers her and her "consort", the burly Count Magnus (Ian Keith).
-Fleeing the court - and the restrictions placed on her as a woman - Christina dresses like a man and encounters, by chance, the Spanish ambassador, Antonio (John Gilbert, whom Garbo was romanceing at the time).
+The plot centers on her counsellors' demand that she marry Charles of France, which angers her and her "consort", the burly Count Magnus (Ian Keith).
+Fleeing the court - and the restrictions placed on her as a woman - Christina dresses like a man and encounters, by chance, the Spanish ambassador, Antonio (John Gilbert, whom Garbo was romancing at the time).
 What follows are erotic comic scenes of sexual disguise, as Christina begins to fall deeply in love with Antonio.
 When Antonio is killed protecting her honor, Christina abdicates, achieving the solitude that, because of her rank and personal qualities, seems her fate from the beginning.

 As well as the brilliant performance from Greta Garbo, John Gilbert too, gives an intelligent and witty portrayal of Antonio, the Spanish envoy.
 Garbo insisted that Gilbert be given the role, (to the exclusion of Laurence Olivier) and she and Gilbert make a great pairing.
 Sadly Gilbert's career continued to slide and he died, an alcoholic, in 1936.
 The excellent cast includes character actors Lewis Stone and C.Aubrey Smith who play Garbo's supporters with their usual confidence.